klinquist/tf-aws-s3-cf-template/README.md

 ### What does this repo include?

-1. `./create-hosted-zone.sh`: A shell script that:
+1. `./setup.sh`: one guided setup command that:
-   * Adds a hosted zone in Route53 for your domain
-   * Prints the NS records for your domain so you can update your registrar
-   * Detects the current registrar through RDAP/whois when possible
-   * Prints registrar-specific nameserver instructions and useful links for common registrars
-   * Can wait and poll public DNS until the registrar delegates the domain to Route53
+   * Asks which domain you want to use
+   * Asks whether you use Namecheap and whether the domain is already registered
+   * Opens Namecheap when registration or nameserver changes are needed
+   * Creates or reuses the Route53 hosted zone and updates `terraform.tfvars`
+   * Waits for public DNS delegation before continuing
+   * Runs `terraform init` and `terraform apply -auto-approve`
+   * Starts the GitHub repository and deployment setup
-2. Terraform module that does the following:
+2. Terraform modules that do the following:
    * Creates an S3 bucket (domainname) and static site hosting with `index.html` as the index document.
    * Creates a second S3 bucket for logs (domainname-logs) with a lifecycle policy to delete logs after 15 days
    * Creates a CloudFront distribution